How to Use Robots to Teach Coding

 Want More Activities with Robots to Teach Coding?

-Download the free Floor Map Curriculum, Maps, Meadurement, and Make-Believe curriculum which offers 8 playful and floor map activities.
+Want to learn more about robots to teach coding?
+For some other ideas of the ways to use KIBO coding robots in the classroom, download the free Floor Map Curriculum, Maps, Measurement, and Make-Believe curriculum which offers 8 playful and floor map activities.

-In addition, you can see educator submitted activities to get some ideas of how KIBO is being used in their classrooms!
+In addition, you can see educator submitted activities to get some ideas of how KIBO is being used in their classrooms to teach robot coding to their elementary learners!

 Meet KIBO, the Screen-free Educational STEAM Robot